-

 - Financial audit (Deliverable 1) is not required for SRs with which UNDP is engaged using the Direct Implementation Modality (DIM).
 Expenditure under this modality falls within the scope of the DIM audit regime.

 - Audit of SR internal controls and systems (Deliverable 2) is not required for grants that are closing due to UNDP exiting (e.g. transition to the national Principal Recipient or transition from the Global Fund financing) in the year the audit is scheduled.
 In addition, Delivery 2 will not be a requirement in case of transition between Implementation periods for Sub-recipients not continuing in the next implementation period if such information available.
-A financial audit, however, remains a requirement if any of the criteria detailed in the annual OAI Call Letter for HACT Audit Plans are met.
+A financial audit, however, remains a requirement if any of the criteria detailed in the annual OAI Call Letter for NGO/NIM Audit Plans are met.

 - The consolidated report (Deliverable 3), which is designed to provide a consolidated summary of audit findings and trends across multiple SRs and grants is not necessary if only one SR is being audited.